kamalshafi/PODEM-Algorithm-Implementation/README.md

 ## Output

-Logic Ssmulations are stored into the ".response" Files
+Results are stored into the ".response" Files

-Test Patterns are stored into the".Pattern" Files